james-stevens/handshake-bridge/README.md

 ### Forward your existing resolver to this Resolver

-In `bind` you can forward queries to a higer level resolver with the following
+In `bind` you can forward queries to a higher level resolver with the following

 	forward only;
 	forwarders { [config.bind_recusive_addr] };